ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 ### topLevelDomain

-Extracts the the top-level domain from URL.
+Returns the the top-level domain.

 ```
 topLevelDomain(url)